 - Parents are advised of incidents in writing by means of a note where deemed necessary.
 Details of the injury, time and date must be included, this is essential for head injuries.
-Parent slips are kept by the accident book in the administrator's office. - Children's allergies are permanently on view to staff and supply teachers on the register sheet.
+Parent slips are kept by the accident book in the administrator's office. - Children's allergies are permanently on view to staff and supply teachers on the medical conditions register sheet.
 This is updated each September and when required, staff are provided with a copy.
-A copy is also available in the class register.